Employer Information

 F1 Geriatric medicine

+The Care of the Elderly department is a busy needs-related service, based around 5 wards in the Older Person’s Unit: OPAU, OPUSS, Waterhouse, Combe, and the Hip Fracture Unit.
 A number of specialist clinics are provided such as movement disorder, falls, memory and TIA clinics, as well as general clinics in Bath and in surrounding community hospitals.

-The type of work to expect and learning opportunities F1s in Care of the Elderly are based on one of the 5 main wards and are involved in the day to day care of all patients there, as well as those in the linked outlying wards.
+F1 residents in Care of the Elderly are based on one of the 5 main wards and are involved in the day to day care of all patients there, as well as those in the linked outlying wards.

 Educational opportunities in this placement include: